NeoHimu/Electronic-Ablation-Station/README.md

 ![25%](1.jpeg)
-Two metallic strip are attached on the top from inside of the box.
-These metallic strips complete the circuit when PVC rod slide through it (due to melting of glacier) and touches the metallic strip on the PVC rod.
+Two metallic strips are attached on the top from inside of the box.
+These two metallic strips on the top complete the circuit when PVC rod slide through it (due to melting of glacier) and touches the metallic strip on the PVC rod.